EricTan7/RAM/README.md

-# RAM🚀: Open-Vocabulary Multi-Label Recognition through Knowledge-Constrained Optimal Transport
+# RAM: Open-Vocabulary Multi-Label Recognition through Knowledge-Constrained Optimal Transport

 Official implementation of the paper in CVPR 2025: